Minimal Design Standards for Publications

 When printing spot color, these PMS colors should be used.
 If printing in process color, use the CMYK values shown at right.
 A color match prior to printing of any kind should be obtained and viewed in advance whenever possible.
 When in doubt, please consult with OCM.

 Any type of print order produced off campus – regardless of job size, quantity or monetary value – requires Office of Communications and Marketing approval.
 Procedures include a printing approval form or exemption from Office of Communications and Marketing before a piece can be printed.
 Procurement and Payment Services will not pay for items printed without this form.
-Please submit a hardcopy or pdf file to Chelsea Payne to ensure correct use of university marks and graphic standards.
+Please submit a hardcopy or pdf file to Elizabeth Stone to ensure correct use of university marks and graphic standards.
 Three working days or less.